hsiu-chan/notebook/notes/TMUSO/TMUSO衛教.md

 ## What is Tinea Capitis?

-A fungal infection of the **Head**.Happens to children of school age;and more often on girls than on boys.
+A fungal infection of the **Head**.
+Happens to children of school age;and more often on girls than on boys.

 <!-- #region -->